-Educators have also been affected by the pandemic, experiencing losses, stressors, and other hardships.
-Children depend on important adults to help them feel safe and secure.
+Educators have also experienced losses, additional work demands, personal stressors, and other hardships.
 If an educator is anxious, sad, or angry, students are more likely to be affected by that emotional state than by the words they hear.
-The Coalition offers a module on steps for self-care for educators supporting grieving children.
+The Coalition offers a module on steps for self- care for educators supporting grieving children.

 Self-care is not an "add on."
-It is an essential step, allowing educators to offer powerful support to worried and grieving students.
-Educators generally experience many personal rewards when they join in this vital effort
+It is an essential step, allowing educators to offer the best possible support to worried and grieving students.